salif/colemak-tr/README.md

 ![Preview the Turkish Colemak](./media/preview.png)

-„:This is my attempt to make a keyboard layout transliterated from Colemak into Turkish.
+This is my attempt to make a keyboard layout transliterated from Colemak into Turkish.

 ---